yeuchi/RunYasso800/README.md

 It is a success workout if the sprint time total is under your sprint goal.

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.
-I intend to use this for my personal marathon training.
-Hopefully, it is useful to you! (for those whom don't have a fancy running watch with this feature)
+I intend to use this for my personal marathon training (since I don't have a Garmin) Let me know if you have suggestions to improve this application.

 ## Workflow
 <img width="738" alt="workflow" src="https://user-images.githubusercontent.com/1282659/68631194-7790fd00-04af-11ea-9a5d-4ed80a8c9cd5.png">